jvisedop/GoldRushDuel/README.md

 # GoldRush Duel

 ## Overview
-GoldRush Duel is a competitive web3 PvP game where players stake PAXG (mock ERC20 for local testing) in duels.
-The winner receives 95% of the pot, and 5% goes to the protocol treasury.
+GoldRush Duel is a competitive Web3 PvP game where players stake PAXG (tokenized gold) to duel each other for on-chain rewards.
+- Players join duels, play the Gold Rush minigame, and the winner takes 95% of the pot — the remaining 5% goes to the protocol treasury.
+- The game logic runs on a dedicated Arbitrum Orbit chain, optimized for fast gameplay and low fees.
+- All gameplay actions (duel creation, score submission, leaderboard updates) are recorded on the Orbit chain using high-performance Stylus smart contracts (Rust).
+- Duel outcomes trigger settlement on Arbitrum One, where the actual token stakes are managed and payouts occur.

+GoldRush Duel showcases a full-stack Web3 gaming architecture:
+- Orbit Layer (L3) for scalable, low-cost game logic.
+- Stylus Smart Contracts for efficient computation and gameplay state management.
+- Arbitrum One (L2) for secure token escrow and payout settlements.

+This project is a proof-of-concept for hybrid on-chain games that blend fast L3 gameplay with secure L2 financial interactions.

 ## Contracts
 - `MockERC20.sol`: Simple ERC20 token for local testing, with minting functionality.